mbalzax/GettingandCleaningDataProject/README.md

 3. Code book that describes the variables, the data, and transformations performed : CodeBook.md

 ### Usage
-1. Download the existing normalized data set from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+1. Download the existing normalized data set (Human Activity Recognition Using Smartphones Dataset) from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Unzip it in the R working directory
-3. Make sure that the dplyr library is installed
+3. Make sure that the dplyr library is installed before running the run_analysis function.
 3. Load the script run_analysis.R
 4. Execute the function run_analysis()
-5. The resulting date set file will be created in tihe working directory: tidyDataSet.txt
+5. The resulting data set file will be created in tihe working directory: tidyDataSet.txt

 #### License: